reactjs/react.dev/src/content/learn/typescript.md

 </Sandpack>

-This technique works when you have an obvious default value - but often with context you do not, and [in those cases `null` is an appropriate default value](/reference/react/useContext#specifying-a-fallback-default-value).
-However, you likely would not want `null` to be in the type when consuming the type, our recommendation is to have the hook do a runtime check for it's existence and throw an error when not present:
+This technique works when you have an default value which makes sense - but there are occasionally cases when you do not, and in those cases `null` can feel reasonable as a default value.
+However, to allow the type-system to understand your code, you need to explicitly set `ContextShape | null` on the `createContext`.

+This causes the knock-on issue that you need to eliminate the `| null` in the type for context consumers.
+Our recommendation is to have the hook do a runtime check for it's existence and throw an error when not present:

 ```js {5, 16-20}
 import { createContext, useContext, useState, useMemo } from 'react';